Chicken Keeping the Flyte so Fancy way

 Point-of-lay birds (18-20 weeks old) should have been started on a mix of growers pellets and layers pellets before you get them, so you can continue with just layers pellets and they will be fine.
 Poultry pellets will contain all the proteins and vitamins that they need to produce nice yellow-yolked eggs and to keep them healthy.

 As a treat give them some mixed corn, a small handful scattered in the afternoon and they will enjoy that enormously.
 We use a Smallholder Super Mixed Corn that contains corn, split peas plus oyster shell and grit, and find they love it.
 Free-Range birds should be able to get all the grit and calcium they need naturally but access to shell is always a good idea to build strong eggshells.
 They need grit to help break the feed up in their crops, it acts as their teeth.

-Fresh, clean water should always be accessible so select a drinker large enough to cope with a couple of days but do not leave it a week or so as the water will get contaminated or a have a build up of algae.
-Plastic Fountain drinkers are most popular and often have built in legs but can be a bit fiddley to fill and liable to algae build up.
-Galvanised drinkers will last forever, are heavier, are much easier to fill and will keep the water fresher.
+Fresh, clean water should always be accessible so select a Poultry Drinker large enough to cope with a couple of days but do not leave it a week or so as the water will get contaminated or have a build-up of algae.
+Plastic Fountain drinkers are most popular and often have built-in legs but can be a bit fiddly to fill and liable to algae build up.
+Galvanised drinkers will last for many years, are heavier, are much easier to fill and will keep the water fresher.

 Drinkers are best raised off the ground to keep the water clean.
 As a rough guide one hen will consume 250ml of water per day, perhaps more in hot weather.
 So a 4-litre drinker would last 6 hens about 2 days.